nishihatapalmer/TreeTable/README.md

 ## Getting started

 ### The object
-Let's say we have defined an object that records information about people and who they manage, and we want to display this in a tree table, with the role displayed against the name:
+Let's say we are working with data about people who manage other people.
+We'd like to display this as a tree of people with their names and roles in separate columns.

 ```java
    public class Person {